cursedmonkx86/MPI/README.md

 mpiexec -n {number of processes} ./test

-number of processes either 4 or 8 or factorial of 4.
+number of processes either 4 or 8.
 Ignore {}